-Color remains important for many children assessed much higher in the CVI Range.
+Color is so important for many children with CVI.
 I recently assessed a child in a typical kindergarten.
 Careful interviewing of parents and his team plus observations and direct assessment uncovered this important information about this child’s color preferences:

 - This child’s parents immediately report “red” as a favorite color.
 He always picks red clothing, red toys and wants to paint his room red.